Jarl-Bjoern/Yggdrasil/README.md

 ```

 <a name="pentesting_install"></a>
-## ⚔ Choose between one of the Pentesting categories
+## ⚔ Choose between the Pentesting categories
 ```bash
 💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀
 💀                                                       💀